sersi-project/sersi.dev/content/configuration.md

 ---
-title: Sersi CLI Usage Docs
+title: Usage
-description: Learn how to use Sersi CLI.
+description: Learn how to use Sersi CLI to scaffold your projects.
 layout: docs
 ---